 The Perfect Grand Rapids Travel Guide for a First Time Visitor

-The changing leaves, walkable streets, and delicious restaurants make it the perfect destination for a quick weekend getaway.
-Grand Rapids has a ton of culture, art, breweries and fun things to do while you’re visiting.
+Grand Rapids has a ton of culture, art, breweries and fun things that make it the perfect destination for a quick weekend getaway.
 Want to know more?
-Check out this Grand Rapids travel guide, from "Lake Shore Lady" Lauren Nolan, full of fun things to do in Grand Rapids.
+Check out this Grand Rapids travel guide, from "Lake Shore Lady" Lauren Nolan, full of her favorite things to do in Grand Rapids.

 Where to Stay